aaltinoz/Feedback-Prize-Effectiveness-Kaggle-Competition/README.md

 # Feedback-Prize-Effectiveness-Kaggle-Competition
 https://www.kaggle.com/competitions/feedback-prize-effectiveness
 This notebook includes my approach on Feedback Prize Effectiveness competition on Kaggle.
-* I used Universal-Sentence-Encoder as pretrained model in my notebook.
+It is a text classification task therefore, I used Universal-Sentence-Encoder as pretrained model in my notebook.
 * Three(3) inputs used for this analysis
   * **Token:** Created by tokenization of `discourse_effectiveness` column
   * **Type:** Encode `discourse_type` column